backupbrew/switchbrew/TMA services.md

-TMA (Target Manager?) acts as a debugging sysmodule for development kits.
+TMA (Target Manager) acts as a debugging sysmodule for development kits.
 This system module is loaded in retail units, but remains unused.

 # htc